Sanish-Ramlal-crdn/api-testing/README.md

 Install Node and npm from
 https://nodejs.org/en/download/

-Ensure that typescript is installed on your machine
+Ensure that typescript is installed on your machine, in case you want to make any modification to the code

 ```javascript
 npm install -g typescript